About Heart Rock Falls (Seeley Creek Falls)

 Julie and my Mom once accidentally missed the spur trail and kept going before the trail ended up joining with some road (and missed the falls altogether until they backtracked).

-At the overlook ledge itself, we definitely had to exercise caution because of how narrow the ledge was and high up the dropoffs were.
+Anyways, at the overlook ledge itself, we definitely had to exercise caution because of how narrow the ledge was as well as high up the dropoffs were.

 We could easily envision how someone could take a real nasty (perhaps fatal) spill into the little basin right at the plunge pool of the falls down below us.

-It was for this reason that you might notice in some of the photos on this page were composed in such a way that the falls tended to hug the cliff on the right.
+It was for this reason that you might notice in some of the photos on this page were composed in such a way that the Heart Rock Falls tended to hug the cliff on the right.

 Scrambling Around Heart Rock Falls